It’s an inconvenient fact: every theme park has to occasionally close its rides, shows, and restaurants for maintenance.

 Tortuga Tavern (Closed June 2024 to TBA)

 This quick service dining spot in Adventureland has been (at least temporarily) transformed into Tortuga Treasures, a merchandise shop.
-You might recall reading that there are some plans (admittedly a bit “squishy”) to introduce a Pirate-themed tavern to Magic Kingdom.
-It appears that merchandise from the gift shop at the exit of Pirates of the Caribbean has been moved here, presumably to allow for tavern construction near the exit of the ride.
+You might recall reading that there are some plans to introduce a Pirate-themed tavern to Magic Kingdom in late 2025.
+It appears that merchandise from the gift shop at the exit of Pirates of the Caribbean has been moved here to Tortuga Tavern, presumably to allow for tavern construction near the exit of the ride.

 Additional Magic Kingdom Closures?